mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 }
 ```

-If we had the following classes:
+If we have the following classes:

 ```csharp
 public class MyBase